Greater Los Angeles: Economic statistics for Los Angeles and Orange Counties

 In 2014, the population of the Long Beach–Los Angeles–Anaheim metropolitan statistical area (MSA) reached 13,262,220 and ranked second in the United States – a 1 percent increase from 2013.
-In 2014, Los Angeles-Long Beach-Anaheim had a per capita personal income (PCPI) of $50,751 and ranked 29th in the country.
+In 2014, Los Angeles–Long Beach–Anaheim had a per capita personal income (PCPI) of $50,751 and ranked 29th in the country.

-In 2014, Los Angeles-Long Beach-Anaheim placed third among the largest exporters in the United States (shipment totaling to $75.5 billion).
+In 2014, Los Angeles–Long Beach–Anaheim placed third among the largest exporters in the United States (shipment totaling to $75.5 billion).
 The metro accounted for 40.8 percent of California's merchandise exports, mainly exporting computer and electronic products ($18.6 billion); transportation equipment ($15.3 billion) and chemicals ($5.6 billion).
 Nonetheless, the greater Los Angeles metro has immensely benefited from the free trade agreements: greater Los Angeles exported $25.1 billion to the NAFTA region and $776 million in goods to the CAFTA region.

 Overall, in 2014 the average wages and salaries reached $57,519 (in 2010, the average wages and salaries reached $54,729).
 Meanwhile, the median household income in 2014 was $56,935, a 1.4 percent increase from 2013 (average median household income was $56,164).

-Note: Dollar items are in current dollars (not adjusted for inflation).
-Per capita items in dollars; other dollar items in thousands of dollars.

-Table 2 (refer below) is a chart of the four highest sectors in the metro area, with health care and social assistance reaching 15.54%.

-Table 3 (refer below) displays the location quotient for employment in the Los Angeles-Long Beach-Anaheim MSA.
-Top three sectors include information; art, entertainment, and recreation; and real estate and rental and leasing.
-(Data obtained from the Bureau of Labor Statistics, 2014.
-Data measures Location Quotient for sectors in the MSA area.
-U.S. Total is the base areas.)

 Utilities and infrastructure

 There are nine electric utility power companies in the Los Angeles metropolitan area.
 Southern California Edison serves a large majority of the Los Angeles metropolitan area except for Los Angeles city limits, Burbank, Glendale, Pasadena, Azusa, Vernon, Anaheim, and southern Orange County.
 Southern Orange County is part of the Los Angeles metropolitan area and it is served by San Diego Gas & Electric.
 There are three natural gas providers in the metropolitan area.
 Southern California Gas Company serves a large majority of the Los Angeles metropolitan area except for Long Beach and southern Orange County.

-The Los Angeles metropolitan area is served by the following utility companies.